 On arrival in Delhi, you will be met and transferred to your hotel.
 After lunch, a short tour of the beautifully planned city of New Delhi will follow.
 Offering you a taste of its imperial glory, you'll drive past the India Gate and Parliament Building before visiting the Birla Temple, made purely out of 2,000 tons of Rajasthani white marble.

 Today enjoy a full day tour of Delhi, beginning with the historic Old Delhi.
 Travelling through the narrow, crowded streets on a rickshaw, pass vibrant food markets and chai wallahs brewing their sweet tea.
-A visit to the regal Red Fort gives you a sense of the lavish life once led by the former rulers before your tour continues to New Delhi to see the Mahatma Gandhi memorial and the 12th century Qutab Minar with its fine examples of Indo-Islamic architecture.
+Visit the regal Red Fort for a sense of the lavish life once led by the former rulers before your tour continues to New Delhi to see the Mahatma Gandhi memorial and the 12th century Qutab Minar with its fine examples of Indo-Islamic architecture.

 Depart Delhi for a leisurely train journey to Agra.
 Despite being a small city, Agra was once the capital of the mighty Mughal dynasty whose strength manifested itself in the huge forts and buildings designed to maintain its power.
 During the afternoon you will visit the vast red sandstone Agra Fort.
 The colossal walled city is a UNESCO World Heritage Site, built by the Mughals in 1573 and boasts gigantic pavilions, grand palaces and spectacular courtyards.

 Begin your day in Jaipur with a visit to the spectacular Amber Fort, the ancient capital of the royal family until 1728.
-Spanning over four huge courtyards, you will travel to the centre of the fort by either elephant or jeep, passing snake charmers and harems of the Maharajah along the way.
-An afternoon city tour of Jaipur takes you to the City Palace and astronomical observatory of Jantar Mantar.
+Spanning over four huge courtyards, you will travel to the centre of the fort by Jeep, passing snake charmers and harems of the Maharajah along the way.
+An afternoon city tour of Jaipur takes you to the astronomical observatory of Jantar Mantar.
 Lastly marvel at the hundreds of tiny windows on the facade of the Hawa Mahal, known to many as the Palace of the Winds.

 Following breakfast you will start the drive to Bikaner, stopping en-route for lunch.
 Bounded by sand dunes and situated on an elevated plain, this vibrant desert town is fondly known as the 'camel country' of India.
 Arriving early evening you will check-in to your hotel for your overnight stay.

-Located in the heart of Rajasthan, Manvar's wilderness is beautiful beyond imagination.
-Surrounded by sand dunes, your desert camp destination is perfectly situated for fantastic views of the vast desert.
-After check-in you will be taken on a desert jeep safari to see some of the rural life of the surrounding areas.
-Later on you will also be taken for the unique experience of a camel ride into the Thar Desert.
+After check-in and lunch you will be taken on a desert jeep safari to see some of the rural life of the surrounding areas.
+Later, enjoy the unique experience of a camel ride into the Thar Desert.
 This evening witness the stunning sunset with a cultural performance and dinner under the starlit skies.